Skin Creams with Paraffin can have Hidden Dangers

-- Where psoriasis appears on the face or the hands because it can be embarrassing and even go as far as preventing the person affected from doing their job.
+- When psoriasis appears on the face or the hands because it can be embarrassing and even go as far as preventing the person affected from doing their job.

-- If the level of itchiness is such that it is very debilitating and uncomfortable, affecting the ability to sleep and their state of mind.
+- If the level of itchiness is very debilitating and uncomfortable, affecting the ability to sleep and their state of mind.

 - When up to 30% of those with psoriasis go on to suffer from psoriatic arthritis too.